-Robert Doyle, The Right Honourable Lord Mayor of Melbourne, Australia
+Robert Doyle, Former Lord Mayor of Melbourne, Australia

 I am tremendously proud that Melbourne has just been named the World’s Most Liveable City for the sixth consecutive year.

 Liveability and sustainability are intrinsically linked; I often say ‘you don’t get to be the most liveable city in the world without a strong focus on sustainability.’

 So let me tell you a bit about what Melbourne does to mitigate and adapt to climate change.